demetriospogkas/ASE-Filings-Twitter-bot/README.md

 # ASE-Filings-Twitter-bot

-Pyhon code for mining company announcements from the Athens Stock Exchange webpage and automating tweet posting whenever a new one has been issued.
+The Python code I wrote for mining company announcements from the Athens Stock Exchange webpage and automating tweet postings whenever a new one has been issued.

+See the bot in action here: http://bit.ly/DemASEFilings.

+You may reproduce the code and the logics behind it for developing your own projects.